-Path: Main > Set Unit Thresholds
+Path: Main > Set Unit Threshlds

-When the monitored input exceeds the unit threshold, an alarm occurs.
-Set high temperature thresholds for the following sensors:
+When the monitored input violates the unit threshold, an alarm will occur.
+Set thresholds for the following sensors:

-- Rack Inlet: The temperature of the air entering the rack at the rack inlet sensors - Supply Air: The average temperature of the air output from the cooling unit as measured between the upper and lower supply air temperature sensors. - Return Air: The temperature of the air entering the cooling unit at the temperature sensor
+- Rack Inlet: The temperature of the air entering the rack at the rack inlet sensor. - Supply Air: The average temperature of the air output from the cooling unit, measured by the upper and lower supply air temperature sensors. - Return Air: The temperature of the air entering the cooling unit at the temperature sensor.